-4.3.3 Credit granting process
+4.4.3 Credit granting process

-- (41) In accordance with chapter 9, section 10(1) of the Credit Institutions Act, principles and procedures concerning the processes for approving, amending, renewing, and re-financing credits shall be clearly established and documented. - (42) In accordance with chapter 9, section 24 of the Credit Institutions Act, the Financial Supervisory Authority may issue further provisions on counterparty risk referred to in section 10.
+- (45) In accordance with chapter 9, section 10(1) of the Credit Institutions Act, principles and procedures concerning the processes for approving, amending, renewing, and re-financing credits shall be clearly established and documented. - (46) In accordance with chapter 9, section 24 of the Credit Institutions Act, the Financial Supervisory Authority may issue further provisions on counterparty risk referred to in section 10.

-- (43) Credit decisions shall be made in accordance with written instructions approved by the executive management.
+- (47) Credit decisions shall be made in accordance with written instructions approved by the executive management.
 There shall be a clear audit trail documenting the whole process, from credit application to credit decision, and it shall be approved by the appropriate level of management.
 The credit decision or documents appended thereto shall give a detailed account of the contents and date of the decision, the grounds for granting or turning down the application and the decision makers.
-The entire credit granting process must be verifiable after the event. - (44) The tasks and responsibilities of persons involved in the granting of credit must be defined in credit granting instructions.
+The entire credit granting process must be verifiable after the event. - (48) The tasks and responsibilities of persons involved in the granting of credit must be defined in credit granting instructions.
 The instructions shall also specify who has the authority to grant credit and the limit of the authority.
-Only authorised persons or decision-making units may make credit decisions. - (45) As a rule, the preparation of a credit proposal and the credit decision must be separated.
-However, the proposal may be exceptionally prepared and decision made by a single person within his or her credit granting authority, where minor and low-risk credit decisions are concerned, and the decision making is supported by an assessment of creditworthiness that is independent of the decision maker. - (46) Credit may be disbursed to the customer when the customer has submitted to the supervised entity all the necessary documents, and their consistency with the decision has been ensured reliably and independently. - (47) Credit documents must be retained at least until the credit has been repaid. - (48) Supervised entities must have common processes, systems and tools in accordance with chapter 4.2.7 of the EBA Guidelines (EBA/GL/2017/06).
+Only authorised persons or decision-making units may make credit decisions. - (49) As a rule, the preparation of a credit proposal and the credit decision must be separated.
+However, the proposal may be exceptionally prepared and decision made by a single person within his or her credit granting authority, where minor and low-risk credit decisions are concerned, and the decision making is supported by an assessment of creditworthiness that is independent of the decision maker. - (50) Credit may be disbursed to the customer when the customer has submitted to the supervised entity all the necessary documents, and their consistency with the decision has been ensured reliably and independently. - (51) Credit documents must be retained at least until the credit has been repaid. - (52) Supervised entities must have common processes, systems, tools and information in accordance with chapter 4.2.7 of the EBA Guidelines on credit institutions' credit risk management practices and accounting for expected credit losses (EBA/GL/2017/06).
+(Issued on 20 October 2020, valid from 30 June 2021)